scmcgowen/Advanced-Peripherals-Features/README.md

 # Advanced-Peripherals-Issues
-A place for the issues(Only bugs) for Advanced Peripherals
+To keep things clean, this is the place for the feature request for Advanced Peripherals.
+If you want to report a bug, please do that [here](https://github.com/SirEndii/AdvancedPeripherals/issues)